aailyin/patterns-examples/README.md

 # Patterns on JavaScript

 Just a repo with several examples of popular patterns written to practise myself.
-Based on examples from youtube playlist: https://www.youtube.com/playlist?list=PLNkWIWHIRwMGzgvuPRFkDrpAygvdKJIE4 of @YauhenKavalchuk
+Based on examples from course https://github.com/YauhenKavalchuk/design-patterns

 Patterns:
   * Singleton